wraiford/encrypt-gib/README.md

 The basic idea is this:

-**Use configurable recursive cryptographic hashes for "effectively random", one-time, just-in-time (JIT) alphabets and record indices into these alphabets as our ciphertext.**
+> Use configurable recursive cryptographic hashes for "effectively random",
+> one-time, just-in-time (JIT) alphabets and record **indices** into these alphabets
+> as our ciphertext.
+Combining functions such as XOR or others are not
+> available because they operate at the binary level.
+These are dynamically sized,
+> hex-based alphabets that act  more as a dynamic 1-time pad than a keystream.

-So our ciphertext represents indexes into hashes, with configurability on how we generate those hashes.
+So our ciphertext represents indexes into (possibly multiple) hash concatenations, with configurability on how we generate those hashes.
 Currently implemented with SHA-256 or SHA-512, our hash "alphabets" are in hex, so our data is first hex-encoded.
 Once we have decided our hash algorithm, we will key-stretch via recursive hashing of our secret.
 We then proceed to encipher (record indexes for) either single characters or larger sections of characters.
-For both encryption and decryption, we first build the relevant alphabet(s) and we either record or dereference the index of the hex character into that alphabet.
+Due to the non-zero probability of a single hash digest not containing an arbitrary plaintext hex character, these hash digests are concatenated, again in a configurable manner.
+For both encryption and decryption, we first build the relevant alphabet(s) and we either record or dereference the index of the hex character into that alphabet, depending on whether we are encrypting or decrypting.

-Since we currently support SHA-256 and SHA-512, both are available in NodeJS and the browser to maximize isomorphic JavaScript.
-Also as a consequence of using these hash algorithms, our alphabets are in hex.
-So, we first encode our plaintext into hex, and once encoded, we can either stream-encipher hex character-by-character or encipher larger sections of hex characters.
-Either way, we leverage the randomness of hex character distribution in hashes by creating just-in-time (JIT) one-time alphabets via rounding functions, which build those alphabets in a plain, low-magic manner, using recursive hashing.
-We then publicly record the
-**indices** of a characters into their corresponding alphabets.
-These indexes are now the ciphertext.

 _note: These alphabets are very similar to the keystreams, with recursive hashing used as the round function.
 But since the combining function is not an XOR, and indeed the stream is not at the bit level but the hex level, the term "alphabet" is more appropriate._

+The current implementatoin supports either SHA-256 and SHA-512 as parameters, because both are available in NodeJS and the browser to maximize isomorphic JavaScript.
+Conceptually, this could use any cryptographic hash or other function, as long as that function can deterministically build string concatenations into which we can index our plaintext.

 This index-based ciphertext can then be decrypted into the original by reconstructing the same alphabets based on the same private secret and other public encryption parameters.
 We then de-reference the ciphertext indices back into plaintext hex and finally decode to our original data.

-## core implementation
+## core implementation - stream mode

+_note: This is a description of the stream mode of the algorithm.
+This does not mean it is a stream-only algorithm.
+See the multipass section below for a block-like construction._

 The encryption and decryption code resides in `encrypt-decrypt.ts`.
 It exports two public functions: `encrypt` and `decrypt`.